malafeev/spring-cloud-sa/README.md

-# Spring Cloud OpenTracing  Instrumentation Example
+# Spring Cloud Sample Application to test with SpecialAgent

-OpenTracing  instrumentation for Spring Cloud

 Example consists of:
 - Eureka Server
 - Rest Service 1
 - Rest Service 2
+- Config server
+- Zuul proxy

 Rest services are registered in Eureka on startup.